 If you can find a dead insect, check to see if it is hairy.
 All bees have hairs while yellow jackets are smooth.
 You might take the insect to the Michigan State University Cooperative Extension office in your county for a positive identification.
 Pictures on the Internet or in insect identification books may be helpful in making a determination.
 There are a number of good yellow jacket websites, but we recommend

-Eastern Yellow Jacket and
+Eastern Yellow Jacket.

 If you can see any part of the nest, it may help with the identification.
 Honey bees build honeycomb out of wax.
 Other stinging insects use wood fiber to build paper nests, or they may use mud as a building material.